 A rotary encoder, also called a shaft encoder, is an electro-mechanical device that converts the angular position or motion of a shaft or axle to an analogue or digital signal.
 As with linear, rotary encoders are either absolute or incremental relative.
 The output of absolute encoders indicates the current position of the shaft, making them angle transducers, whilst the output of incremental encoders provides information about the motion of the shaft, which is typically further processed elsewhere into information such as speed, distance, and position.
 Rotary encoders are used in many applications that require precise shaft rotation: industrial controls, robotics, special purpose photographic lenses, computer input devices (such as optomechanical mice and trackballs), controlled stress rheometers, and rotating radar platforms.

-Today, it is possible to integrate substantial functionality into an ASIC, especially at the smaller 22nm and even 14nm CMOS geometries.
-However, these geometries are best suited for predominately digital designs so, for industrial mixed signal designs, the favoured geometries tend to be in the 350nm – 110nm range.
-These can still achieve a high level of digital integration, including DSPs and microprocessors, as well as offering the flexibility for the analogue part of the design.
-Power devices and high temperature solutions are also possible, opening up new application areas for integration onto the ASIC.
+Today, it is possible to integrate substantial functionality into an ASIC, especially at the smaller CMOS geometries.
+However, some of these smaller geometries are best suited for predominately digital designs so, for industrial market mixed signal designs, the favoured geometries tend to be in the 180nm to 55nm range.
+These can still achieve a high level of digital integration, including microprocessors, whilst offering the flexibility for the analogue part of the design.
+Power devices and high temperature solutions are also possible, opening new application areas for integration onto the ASIC.

 Communications & Flexibility